 With the results contained in Table 2 we decided the order of the variables in the PCCs.
 For set 1: DAX, FTSE100, Nikkei225 and S&P500; for set 2: IPC, Merval, IPSA and Ibovespa; for set 3: HIS, STI, JKSE and SSEC.
 After, we modeled the marginal of the assets through the VAR-copula based GARCH procedure explained in the subsection 2.3 of the current paper.
 The results of the estimation of these model were omitted due to lack of space, beyond are not the principal scope of the study.
-The results of the estimation of the generative of the estimate the PCCs.
+The residuals of the previous modeling were standardized and utilized to estimate the PCCs.
 The results of the estimation of the dependence structure of each set of markets are presented in Table 3.